mongodb-industry-solutions/RAG-Insurance/README.md

 MONGO_URI="mongodb+srv://<usr>:<pswd>@<cluster-name>.mongodb.net/?retryWrites=true&w=majority"
 ```
 In MongoDB Atlas create a new Vector Search Index, specifying the number of dimensions of our embedding arrays (350 in our case),
-the field where the embeddings are stored within our document ("claimDescriptionEmbedding"), and the similarity measure ("cosine","dotproduct" or "euclidean").
+the field where the embeddings are stored within our document ("claimDescriptionEmbedding"), and the similarity measure ("cosine", "dotproduct" or "euclidean").
 ```json
 {
   "fields": [